Worldwide Guide to Women in Leadership

 Her brother, Paramount Chief, Kgosi Tawana II, resigned toParamount Chief, Kgosi Tawana II, to stand as a BDP candidate for Maun West, and when the party rejected his candidature, he instead went into private business.
 Initially her uncle served as regent, but she was appointed as his successor after some initial opposition, and will be in office until Tawana's son reaches the age of majoirty.
 In May 2004 she was welcomed in the House of Chiefs at a ceremony attended by her mother, Princess Derby Moremi and other royals amidst ululation and dancing.

-Ca. 2004- Titular Reigning Princess Georgette Kamamy of Menabe (Madagascar)
+Circa 2004- Titular Reigning Princess Georgette Kamamy of Menabe (Madagascar)

-Possibly her title is Queen.
-She is head of the local tribe and presides over the traditional ceremonies
+The head of the local tribe and presides over the traditional ceremonies

 Until 2004 Kainuku Mata Tekura Tau ka Pa Nia Ariki, Pa Ariki of the Takitumu Tribe (Free Association with New Zealand)

-She died in New Zealand, and two years later her daughter, Kainuku Kapiriterangi Ariki, was invested with the Pa Nia Ariki-title.
+She died in New Zealand and two years later her daughter, Kainuku Kapiriterangi Ariki, was invested with the Pa Nia Ariki-title.

 2004- Chairperson of the Tribal Council Herminia Frias of the Pascua Yaqui in Arizona (USA)